 Depending on what you spend, an inspection typically includes essentials like cleaning your furnace, ensuring it is operating to the manufacturer’s specifications and testing for the presence of deadly carbon monoxide.

-Annual maintenance plans, including an inspection and tune-up, cost around $20 a month, depending on the level of service you select.
+Annual maintenance plans, including an inspection, cost around $20 a month, depending on the level of service you select.

 As with any service, do your due diligence before hiring a furnace technician.
 That means going with a company that has a good track record and doing a quick check with the Better Business Bureau.